Trashytalk/piwardrive/README.md

 ### `scripts/health_import.py`
 Imports `HealthRecord` data from a JSON or CSV file back into the tracking database.

+### `scripts/service_status.py`
+Prints the active state of key services such as Kismet, BetterCAP and GPSD.

 ### `gpsd_client.py`
 Maintains a persistent connection to `gpsd`, gracefully handling connection failures and returning `None` on errors.